MaginSoft/MFileChooser/README.md

 ## Release notes ##

-September 16, 2014 Initial release
+August 14, 2015 Initial release

 ## Contribution ##

-I wrote this plugin basing on the [simple-file-chooser](https://github.com/ingyesid/simple-file-chooser) by [ingyesid](https://github.com/ingyesid)
+This plugin is exactly the same as [Maginsoft FileChooser](https://github.com/MaginSoft/MFileChooser) all that I changed was the screenrotation.